A small sample of Summer Projects

 This is a sample of Summer Projects that teachers have completed.
-During each project, teachers create an Education Transfer Plan (ETP) to bring their experiences back to students.
+As part of each project, teachers create an Education Transfer Plan to bring their summer experiences back to students.

 Teacher: Jeff Larson